vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 |[Defender for Endpoint Domain/URL and IP address Indicators](/defender-endpoint/indicator-ip-domain) |SmartScreen<br/>Web Content Filtering<br/>Network Protection |SmartScreen false positive (FP) or to override a Web Content Filtering (WFC) block on a specific site.|
 |[Defender for Endpoint controlled folder access exclusions](#controlled-folder-access-exclusions) | Controlled folder access|Controlled folder access blocks an application from accessing a protected folder.|
 |[Defender for Endpoint automation folder exclusions](#automation-folder-exclusions) |Automated investigation and response|Automated investigation and remediation takes action on a file, extension, or directory that should be done manually.|

+> [!NOTE]
+> Network Protection is directly impacted by process exclusions on all platforms.
+A process exclusion on any OS (Windows, MacOS, Linux) results in preventing Network Protection from inspecting traffic or enforcing rules for that specific process.

+The following sections describe exclusion types for the macOS, Linux, and Windows operating systems.

+#### macOS

+For macOS, you can define exclusions that apply to on-demand scans, real-time protection, and monitoring.
+The supported exclusion types include:

+- **File extension**: Exclude all files with a specific extension.
+- **File**: Exclude a specific file identified by its full path.
+- **Folder**: Exclude all files under a specified folder recursively.
+- **Process**: Exclude a specific process and all files opened by it.

+For more information, see the [Microsoft Defender for Endpoint on macOS documentation](/defender-endpoint/mac-exclusions).

+#### Linux

+On Linux, you can configure both antivirus and global exclusions.

+- **Antivirus exclusions**: Apply to on-demand scans, real-time protection (RTP), and behavior monitoring (BM).
+- **Global exclusions**: Apply to real-time protection (RTP), behavior monitoring (BM), and endpoint detection and response (EDR), stopping all associated antivirus detections and EDR alerts.

+For more information, see the [Microsoft Defender for Endpoint on Linux documentation](/defender-endpoint/linux-exclusions)

+#### Windows

+Microsoft Defender Antivirus can be configured to exclude combinations of processes, files, and extensions from scheduled scans, on-demdand scans and real-time protection.
+See [Configure custom exclusions for Microsoft Defender Antivirus](/defender-endpoint/configure-exclusions-microsoft-defender-antivirus).

+For more granular control that helps minimize protection gaps, consider using [Contextual file and process exclusions](/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus).

+> [!NOTE]
+> Attack surface reduction rules honor process exclusions, but not all attack surface reduction rules honor Microsoft Defender Antivirus exclusions.
+See [Attack surface reduction rules reference - Microsoft Defender Antivirus exclusions and ASR rules](attack-surface-reduction-rules-reference.md#microsoft-defender-antivirus-exclusions-and-asr-rules).

 ### Preconfigured exclusions